Last reviewed by Robert Prime — March 2026

 Step 1: Define Your Target Audience

 The first step is to identify who your ideal readers are.
 This means considering demographics (age, gender, location), interests, and where they hang out online.
+But for a UK historical fiction author, Facebook groups focused on British history or Instagram communities around period dramas might be more appropriate.

 How to do it practically: